Želetava: Geography

 Želetava is located about 17 km southwest of Třebíč and 29 km south of Jihlava.
 It lies in the Křižanov Highlands.
 The highest point is at 680 m above sea level.
 The Želetavka River originates here and flows through the municipal territory.
 There are several fishponds supplied by the Želetavka.

 History

 The first written mention of Želetava is from 1303.
 In 1370, it was promoted to a market town.

 Economy

 Želetava is known for a cheese factory, which has been operating since 1902.
 Since 2000, the factory has been owned by Bel Group.

 Transport

-The I/38 road (the section from Jihlava to Znojmo, part of the European route E65) passes through the market town.
+The I/38 road (the section from Jihlava to Znojmo, part of the European route E65) runs through the market town.